5jt/dyalog-cookbook/manuscript/19-GUI.md

 An important thing to discuss is the function `CollectData`.
 We want our 'business logic' to be independent from the GUI.
 So we don't want anything in `##.BusinessLogic` to access the `N` namespace.

 But it needs access to the data entered and decisions made by the user on the GUI.
-So we collect all the data and assign them to variables inside a newly created anonymous namespace, which we assign to `G`.
+So we collect all the data and assign them to variables inside a newly created anonymous namespace, which we assign to `G` (for "Global").

 ### The function `GUI.CollectData`